-Feel good with every bite with our guide to buying ethical chocolate!
+Feel good with every bite with our 2024 guide to ethical Australian chocolate!

 Looking for a melt-in-your-mouth experience that is equally ethical as it is delicious?
-Thanks to our list of artisan Australian chocolatiers, finding a sustainable chocolate brand is now as easy as breaking off a piece whenever you have that chocolatey crave.
+Thanks to our list of gourmet Australian chocolate brands, finding a sustainable chocolate is now as easy as breaking off a piece whenever you have that chocolatey crave.

 Daintree Estates

 Over 10 years ago, Daintree Estates started their business on the now certified organic two-and-a-half-hectare cocoa estate in far north Queensland.
-This family-owned and operated ethical Australian chocolate brand is perfect for all types of chocolate lovers – whether you’re a casual chocolate indulger or a self-proclaimed chocoholic.
+This family-owned and operated Australian chocolate brand is perfect for all types of chocolate lovers – whether you’re a casual chocolate indulger or a self-proclaimed chocoholic.
 Daintree Estates combines a range of exclusive flavours for their chocolate blocks.
 Think blood orange, espresso, salted caramel, green tea and even wine-infusions.
-Perfect for gifting or just to be indulged in by yourself, Daintree Estates should be your solution when it comes to searching for an ethical chocolate brand.

 Darrell Lea